march 9, 2025

 Your student has the benefit of coming into contact with many different, deeply committed and caring adults throughout their week.
 These adults include: Lauren Courter (Art), Dominic Newman (PE), Elizabeth Russell (Library Media Specialist), Liisa Church (General Music), Kim Hildebrand (Spanish), Kate Zachar (Special Education), Katie Dreyer (Aide), Lisa Menon (Aide), Catherine Harrison (Student Support Specialist), Rebecca Benedict (Dean of Students) and if your student plays a string instrument Julie Nolan (Orchestra) or if your student plays a band instrument Katherine Myszewski.

-This week's ScheduleIt's an "B" week.
+This week's ScheduleIt's an "A" week.

 SPECIALS Miller || NORTH GROUP• Monday - Library (B week), Community Crew